Aaditya-Deshmukh/CS123A-fusion-benchmarking/README.md

 # CS123A Long-Read Gene Fusion Benchmarking

-This repository contains my final project for CS123A, benchmarking two gene fusion detection tools (LongGF and Genion) on multiple long-read sequencing datasets using mapping via minimap2 and timing/memory profiling.
+This repository contains our final project for CS123A, benchmarking two gene fusion detection tools (LongGF and Genion) on multiple long-read sequencing datasets using mapping via minimap2 and timing/memory profiling.